cgproto/docs/docs/non-scriptable-nodes.md

 # Non-Scriptable Nodes

 ## SamplerState
 Since immediate sampler state is not support in glsl, you need to define a sampler state node and pass it to the automatically generated sampler input of glsl node.
-When the sampler input is left empty, CGProto automatically create a default sampler state with linear filter mode and repeat address mode.
+When the sampler input is left empty, CGProto automatically create a default sampler state with linear filter mode and clamp to edge address mode.
 ![](_assets/2.png)

 ## RenderState